fernandoacorreia/azure-sdk-tools-xplat/README.md

 **--rdp [port]** - Enable a Windows VM to be remotely administered via RDP.
 By default port 3389 is chosen.

+**--winrm [port]** - Enable a Windows VM to be remotely administered via WinRM and PowerShell Remoting.
+By default port 5986 is chosen.

 **--community** - Specifies that the image is a community image

     azure vm create-from [name] [rolefile]